WikiMANNia/MediaWiki-Skins-with-Advertisements/README.md

 The advertising space 1 alternates randomly with Sitenotice.
 Advertising space 2 is located at the bottom of the article content.
 The advertising spaces 3 and 4 are located in the Sidebar.
 The exact positioning is determined with the entries “*AD1” and “*AD2” in the “MediaWiki:Sidebar”.

-IMPORTANT NOTE: "master" contains the original files of the skins monobook, modern, cologneblue and vector.
+IMPORTANT NOTE: The branch "master" contains the original files of the skins monobook, modern, cologneblue and vector.
 For the skins [colognebanner](https://github.com/WikiMANNia/MediaWiki-Skins-with-Advertisements/tree/REL1_35-colognebanner), [vectorad](https://github.com/WikiMANNia/MediaWiki-Skins-with-Advertisements/tree/REL1_35-vectorad) and [wima](https://github.com/WikiMANNia/MediaWiki-Skins-with-Advertisements/tree/REL1_35-wima) you have to switch and select the corresponding branch!!!
+SEE ALSO: More detailed information on [MediaWiki](https://www.mediawiki.org/wiki/Skin:VectorAd#Use).

 Two advertising spaces can also be used as event information.
 These variables have to be set: